-Why Inflight Entertainment Screens Won't Survive COVID-19
+Why COVID-19 will kill Inflight Entertainment Screens

-"Unlike seat-back inflight entertainment touch screens which are touched by thousands of passengers every week, the Inflighto moving-map works on passengers' own mobile devices, allowing them to access information and flight data in a safe and hygienic way.
+"Unlike seat-back inflight entertainment touch screens, which are touched by thousands of passengers every week, the Inflighto moving-map works on passengers' own mobile devices, allowing them to access information and flight data in a safe and hygienic way.
 This drastically reduces the chance of contracting COVID-19 and other transmissible viruses through communal screens," he said.

 In addition to the hygienic considerations, airlines have already begun removing seat-back entertainment screens for financial reasons.
 Prior to the COVID-19 pandemic, American Airlines began removing seat-back screens in their aircraft and installing inflight Wi-Fi technology instead.
 This reduces the cost of installing and maintaining hundreds of expensive touch-screens on each aircraft in their fleet.

-Removing seat-back screens also reduces weight which significantly reduces airlines’ fuel costs.
+Removing seat-back screens also reduces weight which significantly reduces airline fuel costs.
 Instead, passengers are encouraged to bring their own mobile devices and connect to their preferred entertainment via Wi-Fi internet.
 It's a win-win for both passengers and airlines.

 "Airlines were already removing seat-back screens to save money before the global Coronavirus pandemic hit.
 But now hygiene and passenger wellbeing are much bigger considerations in the COVID-19 environment, we will see airlines move more quickly to remove them," Smyth concluded.

 As the world comes out of the COVID-19 cloud and airline passengers once again take to the skies, they will find that everything is a lot more hygienic at 35,000 feet.
-They will also find that inflight entertainment has changed forever and that the Inflighto moving-map app is leading the charge in keeping them better informed and safe from the threat of viral infection in the air.
+They will also find that inflight entertainment has changed forever and that the Inflighto moving-map app is leading the charge in keeping them safe from the threat of viral infection in the air.

 For all media enquiries or more information on Inflighto's unique and hygienic inflight moving-map technology, please contact [email protected]